 Dust collection systems are essentially a safety system as they should remove the fine volatile dust from operations and help prevent hazardous dust accumulations in buildings.
 However; even though they provide a safety function, the process of collecting combustible dust is hazardous and protection measures are needed to protect workers and the operations.

 When dealing with dust collection systems, the National Fire Code of Canada and other provincial Fire Codes have requirements for how to protect your dust collector.
 The National and Provincial Fire Codes may have different protection.
 The National Fire Code of Canada and other provincial Fire Codes also specify a vent area of 0.1 m2 for each cubic meter of dust collector enclosure volume.
 This does not align with the standard on explosion protection by deflagration venting (NFPA 68) which these codes also reference.
 Venting will protect the equipment but will not necessarily prevent deflagrations from spreading back into the building or to connected equipment.
 As you can see, determining the protection required for dust collectors can be difficult, and may not be adequate, if you only apply local codes.

-At PLC Fire Safety Solutions, we focus not only on the local fire code requirements but also on understanding the processes and materials being handled when examining dust collection systems.
+At PLC Fire Safety Engineering, we focus not only on the local fire code requirements but also on understanding the processes and materials being handled when examining dust collection systems.
 Not all materials are the same, and not all processes handling or creating dust are equally hazardous.
 Some hazardous processes may require spark detection and extinguishing systems, sprinkler protection and explosion protection.
 To know what protection is required for your dust collector, many factors should be considered.
 Below is a list of some of the common factors:

 - Dust collector location (indoors or outdoors);